A toolbox for black hole scattering: Summary

-This toolbox can be used for many interesting computations including all scattering amplitudes of interest.
 In addition to addressing some of the shortcomings mentioned in the introduction, it would also be interesting to address the issue of antipodal identification that appears to be a natural boundary condition to glue the future of the past horizon and the past of the future horizon together, for consistency \cite{Hooft:2016itl, tHooft:2016rrl, Betzios:2017krj, tHooft:2018zwd, Betzios:2020wcv, Hooft:2022azz}.
-Extensions to incorporate other standard model fields and charged particles is another straightforward application.
-In upcoming work, we hope to address several such applications that rely on the the tools developed in this article.